mitsukan/oyster_card/README.md

 Testing the methods `touch_in` and `touch_out`, calling `subject.in_journey?`and testing the return boolean.

 #### Challenge 9: Checking minimum balance for touch in

+Added testing for a raise error if top up exceeds max.
+Implemented a constant to have a minimum spend.

+### Day 4: Jihin, Sam and Louis

+#### Challenge 10: